bgauduch/terraform-azure-swarm-cluster-iac/readme.md

     * tips : the `-auto-approve` flag can be used to bypass user validation on any terraform command

 ## Roadmap ##
- -[ ] Align resources ID naming -ex : manager-0 with alias man-1, to correct)
-- [ ] Refine NSG rules of subnets (Capgemini IP .
-VPN IP, docker swarm ports, close all by default)
+- [ ] Refine NSG rules of subnets (Capgemini IP / VPN IP: OK, docker swarm ports: TODO, close all by default: TODO)
-- [ ] Rename "docker-install" to "vm-init"
+- [ ] Add a backup Recovery Vault
-- [ ] Don't wait for ssh command to end (ex : docker install)
+- [ ] Align resources ID naming (ex : manager-0 with alias man-1, to correct)
 - [ ] Use separated ssh keys for admin / managers / workers
 - [ ] Extract OS disk from VM declaration
-- [ ] Setup staic ip for swarm nodes
+- [ ] Setup static ip for swarm nodes
 - [ ] Use a custom OS image preinstalled with docker (?)
 - [ ] setup the Swarm cluster on top of the VM cluster
 - [ ] Setup the VM using cloud-init (?)